 - Credit reports and other consumer report information

 If you apply for a product or service, we may collect information from your consumer reports, such as your credit report or motor vehicle report.
 We may use an "insurance score."
 An insurance score uses information from your credit report to help predict your future claims.
 Typical items that could affect an insurance score include payment history, number of revolving, new and collection accounts, bankruptcies, and foreclosures.

-We may also need to collect your medical information.
-But we won't use or share your medical information for marketing, unless you give us your permission.
+In rare instances, we may also need to collect your medical information from a medical provider.
+However, we will not use or share your medical information for marketing, unless you give us your permission.

-When you buy a product, we may share your information with other Nationwide companies or our business partners to service your product.
-We may also share your information with your agent, investment advisor, investment company, broker-dealer or transfer agent affiliates.
+When you buy a product, we may share your information with other Nationwide companies or our business partners to service your product, to conduct research and analytics, to develop our website, and to conduct surveys.
+They may track and keep aggregated visitor information.
+We may also share your information with your agent, investment advisor, investment company, broker-dealer, or transfer agent affiliates.
 They use your information to manage your policy or account.

-We also share your information for everyday business purposes.
-Some examples include mailing your statements or processing transactions that you request.
+We also share and disclose your information for everyday business and servicing purposes and as permitted by law.
 You cannot opt out of these.
+Some examples include:

 - Nationwide agents who sell Nationwide auto, home and life insurance

 - Independent insurance agents who sell products from many different insurance carriers